 In this discussion, Peters shared insights with Covered Entities and Business Associates based on her time working for the Office of Civil Rights, which is responsible for conducting HIPAA Audits.
 As HHS.gov notes, “The audit program is an important part of OCR’s overall health information privacy, security, and breach notification compliance activities.
 OCR uses the audit program to assess the HIPAA compliance efforts of a range of entities covered by HIPAA regulations.”

 Peters and Chaput highlighted three distinct assessments required by the HIPAA regulations, specifically in 45 C.F.R. §164.308(a).
 The three assessments are related but not the same thing, which can lead to confusion, Peters explained.
 The assessments are:

 - Compliance Assessment (aka Non-Technical Evaluation or Gap Analysis): This purely assesses compliance with the HIPAA regulations and primarily focuses on policies, procedures, training, and adherence to the policies and procedures.

 - Technical Assessment (aka Technical Security Evaluation): This is the class of assessments that involve evaluating and verifying whether technical safeguards are effective.
 Examples include penetration testing, vulnerability scans, and phishing or social engineering tests.

-- Risk Analysis: The risk analysis looks at the security of and risks to the entity and the information that the entity maintains.
+- Risk Analysis: The risk analysis (a.k.a. risk assessment) looks at the security of and risks to the entity and the information that the entity maintains.